 Accessory category is a system dropdown field that lets you divide your accessories into different categories.
 This field is used throughout the Accessory and Stockroom modules to partition accessories into different groups.

-Accessory category is a field, and the categories can be edited through the dropdown portion of the customization page.
+Accessory category is a field, and the categories can be edited through the dropdown portion of the Configuration > Data model > Accessory page.
 We highly recommend setting these up before going live with Accessories.

 To define Accessory categories complete the following steps:

 - Go to Configuration > Data model > Accessory.

 - Search for and click on the Accessory category field.